EffiSciencesResearch/hackathon42/README.md

 In addition to the previous datasets, we add 3 datasets (12, 13, 14) that can be processed independently, and independently with the rest of the hackathon.

-These exercises are highly valued and it is possible to win without finding a technique to solve the problems associated with datasets 0-8.
+These exercises are highly valued.

 ### How to get the 5 labels